A Multifaceted Farm Succession Plan Development Program Via Virtual and in Person Learning and Assistance Opportunities

 The 2023 Succession workshops were hybrid events with online and in-person participation.
 17 in-person farmers, 15 farmer participants online, 5 ag professionals and 28 recording views.
 Here is a recording of the event.
 2023 Farm Succession Workshop - Indiana County - PA Farm Link (youtube.com)

-We found by providing a hybrid option farmers didn't make it a priority to participate in-person, Other colleagues across the US has similar experiences.
+We found by providing a hybrid option, farmers didn't make it a priority to participate in-person.
+Colleagues across the US have similar experiences.
 Therefore, future events will be either in-person or online but not hybrid, because overall there's less participation.
 We are establishing a new normal.

 Milestone Activities and Participation Summary